joshjm/JourneyPlanner/devlog.md

 I think part of my problem was that i had my migrations set up in a bad order. ie being that i was trying to reference things in a migration that wouldnt exist until a later migration.
 I ended up fixing it (i think, at least my migrations completed) by rearranging the order of my migrations, so that I didnt reference anything until it was created.
 Sort of worked outside-in, from the more static less complicated tables, and then lastly migrated the more convoluted ones.

 Encountered some new error. `NameError: uninitialized constant Trip::stop`.
 I think this has to do with some sort of naming error in my classes, rather than migrations.
 [This link](https://stackoverflow.com/questions/41514340/nameerror-uninitialized-constant-on-seed-rb/41514414) seems to give weight to that theory.
 Im not quite sure what the issue is yet though.

+## 25/06/2020
+there seems to be an issue with heroku where if you change your ruby version it makes builds fail without error, but it will display `bash: bundle: command not found` in the console.